 - Exercise regularly (set ambitious goals!)

 The next time you reach for your smartphone for no apparent reason, you'll do 25 sit-ups - or an entire exercise session.
 Is that motivation enough?
-These are just a few examples, of course - the offline world (the actual world away from our screens) is open to us! 😉
+Of course, these are just a few examples - the offline world (the actual world away from our screens) is open to us! 😉

 Tip: It just occurred to me that the principle of "listening instead of watching" also reduces your screen time and saves your eyes!
 So, for example, listen to a podcast on a certain topic instead of watching a documentary on TV or a few YouTube videos.